EmanuelDF/employee-timetabling/README.md

 Application of an approximate genetic type algorithm (GA) developed during the production of an article as part of the evaluation of the discipline Algorithms and Data Structures - PPCA/UnB.

-Solve the problem of the work schedule of the Socio-Educational Agents of an Inpatient Unit in the DF, in order to adapt and optimize the weekly workload of 40 hours, with lower cost and the need for adjustments.
+Solve the problem of the work schedule of the Socio-Educational Agents of an Inpatient Unit in Brazil, in order to adapt and optimize the weekly workload of 40 hours, with lower cost and the need for adjustments.

 ### Requirements